andresriancho/nimbostratus/README.md

 Once you've got the credentials from an EC2 instance you've exploited, you can continue to work from any other host with internet access (remember: EC2 instances are in many cases spawned for a specific work and then terminated).

+*IMPORTANT*: This will extract information from `boto`'s credential configuration sources and from the instance meta-data.
+If the system uses other libraries to connect to AWS the credentials won't be dumped.

 Dump permissions
 ----------------